Nuclear Overhauser effect: Structure elucidation

 Thus, the two-spin steady-state NOE depends on internuclear distance only when there is a contribution from external relaxation.
 Bell and Saunders showed that following strict assumptions ρ⋇/τc is nearly constant for similar molecules in the extreme narrowing limit.
-Therefore, taking ratio's of steady-state NOE values can give relative values for the internuclear distance r.
+Therefore, taking ratios of steady-state NOE values can give relative values for the internuclear distance r.
 While the steady-state experiment is useful in many cases, it can only provide information on relative internuclear distances.
 On the other hand, the initial rate at which the NOE grows is proportional to rIS−6, which provides other more sophisticated alternatives for obtaining structural information via transient experiments such as 2D-NOESY.